Moataz0000/Moataz0000/README.md

 ## 🧑‍💻 About Me
 I'm Moataz Fawzy,
-With over 4 years of full-stack web development experience, I specialize in creating robust and scalable web applications.
+I have over 4 years of full-stack web development experience, I specialize in creating robust and scalable web applications.
 My skills include API development, bug fixing, and API integration.
 I'm passionate about delivering high-quality solutions to help you achieve your project goal

 ---